 2. Creative Work (Portfolio)

 We acknowledge that some applicants may have a broad range of finished and process work that could potentially be shown in a portfolio.
 However, for this application we ask that you curate your work within no more than 12 "slides", a design challenge in itself.
-You may submit work that is 2-D, 3-D, or 4-D within a number of projects that you determine will suits your communication goals.
+You may submit work that is 2-D, 3-D, or 4-D within a number of projects that you determine will suit your communication goals.
 In addition to your finished pieces, we are also interested in your creative process—whether it be in a sketchbook, journal, or notebook.
 Include at least one slide that shows us how you think and visualize ideas — be thoughtful to ensure that the image communicates key aspects of your process.
 You might need to compile sketches/ideas from multiple pages in your sketchbook to communicate this effectively.

 - Digital files (videos, animations, Quicktime Movies, live digital sketches, etc.) should not exceed 2 minutes.
 If digital files exceed 2 minutes they will NOT be reviewed.